Santa Clara, California

 Santa Clara vs Sunnyvale vs San Jose?

 Santa Clara sits between Sunnyvale (west, smaller, premium school district premium via Cupertino USD / Fremont Union HSD addresses) and San Jose (south + east, larger, more inventory variety, more variable school quality across multiple districts).
-Santa Clara's defining structural features: single SCUSD K-12 district (no fragmentation worry), in-city Kaiser Santa Clara major hospital, Levi's Stadium / 49ers presence, Intel / Nvidia / ServiceNow employer concentration, and pricing 10 to 20 percent below comparable Sunnyvale per square foot.
+Santa Clara's defining structural features: single SCUSD K-12 district (no fragmentation worry), in-city Kaiser Santa Clara major hospital, Levi's Stadium / 49ers presence, Intel / Nvidia / ServiceNow employer concentration, and pricing 10 to 20% below comparable Sunnyvale per square foot.

 Mission Early College HS, what is it?